mninc/automatic-v2/README.md

 ## How to use

 You'll need to [download python3.6+](https://www.python.org/downloads/) to use this.
+OSX users may need to run `/Applications/Python\ 3.6/Install\ Certificates.command` if an error occurs when running the program..

 Then, download `automatic.py` by going [here](https://raw.githubusercontent.com/mninc/automatic-v2/master/automatic.py), right clicking and saving as a .py file in the directory you want it in.
 Run the program in a command-line interface.